FabioIacus/FabioIacus/README.md

 - 👋 Hi, I’m @FabioIacus
 - ❤️ I’m passionate about new technologies
-- 🌱 I’m currently studying Software Engineering @ Università Roma "Tor Vergata"
+- 🌱 I graduated in Software Engineering @ Università di Roma "Tor Vergata"
 - 💻 I'm available to collaborate on new software projects
 - 📫 How to reach me https://www.linkedin.com/in/fabio-iacus-1a98b818a/